 Following consultations last year with lay and clergy members of the parishes, including input from parishioners at large, a report was submitted to the Archdiocesan Standards and Recommendations Commission, a group of lay and clergy representatives from across the Archdiocese of Chicago.
 Recently, the Commission submitted its recommendations to the pastoral leadership of the archdiocese.
-Due to fewer priests to serve as pastors, recuring deficits in two of the parishes, declining savings used to cover current operating expenses.
+Due to the small territory of each parish, fewer priests to serve as pastors, significant and ongoing decline in the number of those participating at Sunday Mass, operating deficits in recent years, declining incomes, and unmet capital needs, changes must be made.
+The area is unable to sustain three parishes serving a small and decreasing community of Catholic faithful.
+For mission to focus the future ministry of the Church in this area of the City of Chicago, we must consolidate resources under a single pastoral team leading a community of significant and growing size.

 Prot.
-N. 2021 RMC-8 Decree February 25, 2021 Page 3
+N. 2021 RMC-7 Decree February 11, 2021 Page 3